 You will continue to advance through the different sports you have selected with the same lap button, until you have finally finished the competition.
 Always with the same button.

-Many times we think that we won't need a multisport mode.
-"Why, if I only compete in one mode", you might think.
-But surely, more than one and more than two do combined training.
-You start running, then you swim.
+We often think that we don't need a multisport mode.
+"What's the point, if I only compete in one mode," you might think.
+But for sure, more than one and more than two of you do combined training.
+You start by running, then you swim.
 Or vice versa.
-Or you start doing fixed bar and then dance (especially on Saturday nights...).
-Well, here there is also room for multisport mode, because instead of having 4 or 5 activities in a day that you have to access one by one, you can have just one activity with all the details separated.
+Or you start with barre and then dance (especially on Saturday nights...).
+Well, here there is also room for multisport mode, because instead of having 4 or 5 activities in a day that you have to access one by one, podrans has only one activity with all the details separated.

 For example, the following combined training: running, gym and swimming.
 With transition times between activities (in my case, time in the changing room and time in the swimming pool with my child).
 You will have a first page with the total of the activity.